ec-builds/enterprise-homelab/projects/infrastructure-monitoring/uptime-kuma-monitoring.md

 ![Uptime Kuma six-layer monitoring](./diagrams/uptime-kuma-status-page02.png)

-*Uptime Kuma monitors organized by dependency layer to provide visibility from network connectivity through application availability.*
+*Uptime Kuma monitors organized by dependency layer to provide visibility from network connectivity through application availability.
+LAN and Internet monitoring are combined into a single category on the status page.*

 Monitoring is organized into six dependency layers: